This creamy cauliflower, sausage, and white bean soup is total comfort food. It’s full of rich, bold flavors and I love the texture!

 Once completely cool, transfer soup to large, Ziplock bags.
 Fill, seal tightly, removing as much air as possible, then lay flat in a freezer.
 Freeze until solid, at least a few hours, then you can store them laying flat or upright in the freezer.
 Soup will keep for up to 3 months.

-Alternatively, you can freeze soup in individual portions using these Souper Cubes, which we are crazy in love with!
+Alternatively, you can freeze soup in individual portions using these Souper Cubes, which I have loved for years!

 - Keep it vegetarian!
-Omit the sausage (or bacon), and instead use an additional can of drained, rinsed white beans.
-You can serve them on top of the soup — same as you would the browned sausage — to add texture and additional protein.
-Alternatively, you can add sautéed mushrooms!
-Great way to get some texture, while keeping the cauliflower and white bean soup vegetarian!
+Omit the sausage and instead use an additional can of drained, rinsed white beans.
+Serve them on top of the soup — same as you would the browned sausage — to add texture.
+Or consider adding sautéed mushrooms!

 - Use any type of sausage you love!
-We’re using a spicy Italian sausage, but sweet sausage, chicken or turkey sausage, or even chorizo sausage would be fantastic here!
+I like to use spicy Italian sausage, but sweet sausage, chicken or turkey sausage, or even chorizo sausage would be fantastic!

 - Don’t have coconut milk?
 Yes, you can add heavy cream, but we recommend not stirring it in until the very end.

-- Above all, do not skip the olive oil, flaky sea salt, and fresh herbs when finishing!
+- Don’t skip the olive oil, flaky sea salt, and fresh herbs when serving!
 It gives the finished soup a ton of flavor!

 If you make this Creamy Cauliflower Soup recipe, please let us know by leaving a review and rating below!
 We are seriously so excited for soup season and to hear how much you love this one!